daniel-simpson/blog/content/posts/2012-06-12---entity-framework-spatial-data-types-in-mvc-views.md

 - "mvc"
 - "entity framework"
 - "spatial"
 description: "I was slapped with another funny one with Entity Framework and MVC today.
 I wanted to access a `System.Data.Spatial.DbGeography` part of the Entity Framework in one of my views.
-But I kept getting the error saying that `DbGeography` was in an assembly that wasn't referenced."
+But I kept getting the error saying that `DbGeography` was in an assembly that wasn't referenced."
 ---
 I was slapped with another funny one with Entity Framework and MVC today.
 I wanted to access a `System.Data.Spatial.DbGeography` part of the Entity Framework in one of my views.
 But I kept getting the error saying that `DbGeography` was in an assembly that wasn't referenced.